williammichaelcaldwell/resume/README.md

 #### September 2005 – October 2007
 #### Client: Investors Title Company, Chapel Hill, NC

-Developed new web apps to replace a legacy system, Eflite 2.0 and eJacket Manager, which are two mission-critical, distributed, web-based transactional systems for use by external customers, affiliated agencies, and internal branches.
+Developed new web apps to replace a legacy system, called Eflite 2.0 and eJacket Manager, which are two mission-critical, distributed, web-based transactional systems for use by external customers, affiliated agencies, and internal branches.
 Developed automation services for creation of an enterprise-wide business data store, and for financial systems integration.
 Redesigned and migrated databases using innovative data transformation applications.
 Lead a team of three developers.

 Technologies used include ASP.NET 2.0, VB.NET, Visual Studio 2005, SQL Server 2005 and 2000, ADO.NET, JavaScript, HTML, DHTML, AJAX, .NET Remoting, Surround Source Control, TestTrack Pro.